 - 2020 Husqvarna EE 5

-Honda motorcycles has also shown the world a prototype electric dirt bike.
+Honda motorcycles have also shown the world a prototype electric dirt bike.

 Honda has built this electric dirt bike of their popular CRF frames.